An Outline of Esoteric Science

 Rudolf Steiner

 Clopper Almon, a seasoned student of Anthroposophy, is a cofounder of the Rudolf Steiner Institute.
 He has taught courses there on Rudolf Steiner’s Outline of Esoteric Science and on other subjects.
-He is professor of economics at the University of Maryland, where his professional work is in building quantitative models of economics.
+He is a professor of economics at the University of Maryland, where his professional work is in building quantitative models of economics.

 Returns